Concordium/concordium-wallet-proxy/README.md

 ## Transaction cost.

 The cost for a transaction, both in energy and GTU is obtained on the `v0/transactionCost` endpoint.
-The request must have a parameter `type`, and an optional parameter `numSignatures`, which defaults to `1`.
-The currently supported types are `simpleTransfer` and `encryptedTransfer`.
+The following query parameters are supported
+- `type`, the type of the transaction.
+This is mandatory and can be one of `simpleTransfer`, `encryptedTransfer`, `transferToSecret` or `transferToPublic`.
+- `numSignatures`, the number of signatures on the transaction, defaults to 1 if not present.
+- `memoSize`, the size of the transfer memo.
+Optionaly, and only supported if the node is running protocol version 2 or higher, and only applies when `type` is either `simpleTransfer` and `encryptedTransfer`.

 In case of success the response will always be a JSON object with required fields
 - `"cost"` which is an Amount of GTU this transfer will cost at current conversion rates
 - `"energy"` which is the energy that is required be supplied for execution of this transaction.

+In case of invalid parameters the response will be with the following status codes
+- `400` if any of the following apply
+  - the transaction type parameter is missing
+  - numSignatures is present but it cannot be parsed as an integer
+  - memoSize is present but it cannot be parsed as an integer
+- `404` if `memoSize` is present, but the node that backs the wallet-proxy is still running protocol version 1.

 ## Submission Status